open-mmlab/mmpretrain/docs/tutorials/runtime.md

 evaluation = dict(interval=1, save_best=True, metric='accuracy', metric_options={'topk': (1, )})
 ```

-When running some large experiments, you can skip the validation step at the beginning of training by modifying the parameter `start` to save time. as follows:
+When running some large experiments, you can skip the validation step at the beginning of training by modifying the parameter `start` as below:

 ```python
 evaluation = dict(interval=1, start=200, metric='accuracy', metric_options={'topk': (1, )})